Calls integration to Chat

 - In the

-_createElement()method of the
+tableView()method of the

-The below demonstrates a way to extract specific information from the
+A model shown below demonstrates a way to extract specific information from the

-plugin about Sendbird Calls.
+about Sendbird Calls.

-To create a call view, refer to
+To implement a voice call interface to your app, refer to

 Calls integration to Chat can provide a seamless user experience by allowing users to initiate a new call directly from a channel by tapping the messages that contain call information.